Detecting a long lived false vacuum with quantum quenches

 \paragraph{Amplitudes ---} To compute the amplitudes of the oscillations of the magnetization we assume

 where $\ket{0_\pm}$ is the true/false vacuum and $E_\ell$, $\ket{\phi_\ell}$ are the two-particle energies and eigenstates from Eq.~(\ref{eq:eigsimproved2}).
 The coefficients $a_\ell(t)$ depend on the coupling between the vacuum and the two-particle states induced by the perturbation.
-By evaluating these matrix elements (see the Supplemental Material \cite{supmat}), we find that the peaks of the Fourier transform $S_z(\omega)$ occur at energies $\pm E_\ell$ with amplitude
+By evaluating these matrix elements (see the Supplemental Material \cite{supmat}), we find that the peaks of $|S_z(\omega)|$ occur at energies $\pm E_\ell$ with amplitude

-In Fig.~\ref{fig3}-(a,b,d,e) these theoretical prediction for the amplitudes (black dots) are compared with the amplitudes derived from spectral analysis of the real-time evolved magnetization.
-We find that within the region where practical limitations on time length and time step allow for clear resolution of the peaks in the spectrum they are remarkably consistent.
+In Fig.~\ref{fig3}-(a,b\review{}) these theoretical prediction for the amplitudes (\review{ blue/orange} dots) are compared with the amplitudes {in the magnitude spectrum} of the real-time evolved magnetization \review{(in grey)}.
+We find that, within the region where practical limitations on time length and time step allow for clear resolution, the peaks in the spectrum are remarkably consistent.
+This demonstrates that the dynamics are dominated by the two-particle modes

-\paragraph{Decay rate ---} Even without a direct observation of the formation of resonant true-vacuum bubbles, it is possible to extrapolate the decay rate of the false vacuum from the peak amplitudes in the magnetization of the non-resonant states.
+\paragraph{Decay rate ---} {The decay rate from the false vacuum is dictated by the rate of formation of a resonant bubble.
+Since the resonant bubble has a size $\ell_{\text{res}}\propto h_z^{-1}$, a simple perturbative estimate of the matrix element for such process (corroborated by more rigorous calculations \cite{Rutkevich}) suggests that the decay rate $\gamma$ is exponentially small in $h_z^{-1}$.
+We are now going to show that, } even without a direct observation of the formation of resonant true-vacuum bubbles, it is possible to extrapolate the decay rate of the false vacuum from the peak amplitudes in the magnetization of the non-resonant states.
 The analytic expression for the decay rate~\cite{Rutkevich,supmat} can be approached using the auxiliary quantities